Combination of Deep Speaker Embeddings for Diarisation: Experimental results

-Finally, the proposed methods are evaluated on RT05 and the results are shown in Table \ref{tab:rt05}.
+Furthermore, the proposed methods were evaluated on the NIST RT05 data set and the results are shown in Table \ref{tab:rt05}.
 The scoring pipeline is the same as before, which excludes overlapped speech segments.
-Note that the system trained on AMI is directly used on the meetings in RT05 which were recorded in 5 different sites and 4 of them are not included in the AMI corpus.
+Note that the systems trained on AMI were directly used on the meetings in RT05 which were recorded at 5 different sites and 4 of them are not included in the AMI corpus.
 The number of speakers in each meeting also varies from 4 to 10, which makes the clustering procedure even more challenging.
-The systems trained and tuned on AMI are directly applied to the meetings from RT05.
+The systems trained and tuned on AMI were directly applied to the meetings from RT05.
+The MS and FA together is 2.6\%, and SERs can be obtained by subtracting 2.6\% from corresponding DERs in Table \ref{tab:rt05}.
 All of the proposed c-vector systems achieved better performance than any individual d-vector system.
-The best performance on both sets is achieved by Bilinear$_{\text{tanh}}(\mathbf{e}_{\text {T}},\mathbf{e}_{\text {H}})$, Bilinear$_{\sigma}(\text{SelfAtt1}(\mathbf{e}_{\text {T}},\mathbf{e}_{\text {H}}),\mathbf{e}_{\text {H}})$, and Bilinear$_{\text{tanh}}(\text{SelfAtt1}(\mathbf{e}_{\text {T}},\mathbf{e}_{\text {H}}),\mathbf{e}_{\text {H}})$, with 15\% and 12\% relative reductions in SERs and DERs separately compared with the TDNN baseline system.
+The best performance was achieved by Bilinear$_{\text{tanh}}(\mathbf{e}_{\text {T}},\mathbf{e}_{\text {H}})$, Bilinear$_{\sigma}(\text{SelfAtt1}(\mathbf{e}_{\text {T}},\mathbf{e}_{\text {H}}),\mathbf{e}_{\text {H}})$, and Bilinear$_{\text{tanh}}(\text{SelfAtt1}(\mathbf{e}_{\text {T}},\mathbf{e}_{\text {H}}),\mathbf{e}_{\text {H}})$, which each gave 15\% and 12\% relative reductions in SERs and DERs separately compared to the TDNN baseline system.
 Moreover, the consistent performance gain and similar DER numbers also reflects the robustness of the proposed systems.